rindybell/Y15-2015/README.md

 - A POS indicates the head token of an MWE, and means a appropriate POS of the MWE.

-- A position indicates the tail token of an MWE, and means a position of the head of it.
+- A position indicates the tail tokens of an MWE, and means a position of the head of it.

-- An underscore indicates a token except for an MWE.
+- An underscore (_) indicates a token except for an MWE.

 Example: